 Day 05: Merzouga/Alnif/Tazarine/Zagora (Drive)

-Enjoy an optional sunrise camel ride (extra fee) along the golden sand dunes in Merzouga.
-Return to your Riad for breakfast before transferring to Zagora via the Amazigh villages of Alnif and Tazarine.
-The road to Tazzarine sees almost no traffic, providing a scenic link between Tafilalet and Draa Valley.
+Enjoy an optional sunrise camel ride (at additional cost) along the golden sand dunes in Merzouga.
+Return to our riad for breakfast before transferring to Zagora via the Amazigh (Berber) villages of Alnif and Tazarine.
+The road to Tazarine sees almost no traffic, providing a scenic link between Tafilalet and Draa Valley.
 Aside from the landscape, fossils and prehistoric rock carvings are this region’s main attraction.
-The scenery grows wilder as we approach Tazzarine, set in a grassy oasis surrounded by bare mountains.
-Continue to Zagora.
-Famous for its largest palm valley in Morocco.
+The scenery grows wilder as we approach Tazarine, set in a grassy oasis surrounded by bare mountains.
+Continue to Zagora, famous as the location of one of the largest palm valleys in Morocco.

 Overnight: Riad Lamane, Zagora (1 night) (B, D)